elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Configure pipeline run](doc/images/run_pipeline_remotely.png)

 1. Start the pipeline run.
 The pipeline artifacts (notebooks and file input dependencies) are gathered, packaged, and uploaded to cloud storage.
-The pipeline is compiled and submitted to Kubeflow Pipelines for execution.
+The pipeline is compiled and subsequently submitted to Kubeflow Pipelines for execution.

    ![Pipeline run submitted confirmation message](doc/images/run_submission_confirmation.png)

-   The confirmation message two links:
+   The confirmation message contains two links:
     - _Run details_: provides access to the Kubeflow Pipelines UI where you monitor the pipeline execution progress.
     - _Object storage_: provides access to the object storage where you access the input artifacts and output artifacts.